 Every round, we double the sides (4, 8, 16, 32, 64) and shrink the range where pi could be hiding.
 Let’s assume pi is halfway between the inside and outside boundaries.

 After 3 steps (32 sides) we already have 99.9% accuracy.
 After 7 steps (512 sides) we have the lauded “five nines”.
-And after 17 steps, or half a million sides, our guess for pi is as accurate as Excel.
+And after 17 steps, or half a million sides, our guess for pi reaches Excel’s accuracy limit.
 Not a bad technique, Archimedes!

 Unfortunately, decimals hadn’t been invented in 250 BC, let alone spreadsheets.
 So Archimedes had to slave away with these formulas using fractions.
 He began with hexagons (6 sides) and continued 12, 24, 48, 96 until he’d had enough (ever try to take a square root using fractions alone?).
 His final estimate for pi, using a shape with 96 sides, was: